MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 For an overview of how the Bot Framework handles this kind of authentication, see [User authentication](bot-builder-concept-authentication.md).

 This article references two samples.
 One shows how to obtain an authentication token.
 The other is more complex and shows how to access [Microsoft Graph](/en-us/graph) on behalf of the user.
-In both cases, you can use Azure Active Directory (Azure AD) v1 or v2 as an identity provider to obtain an OAuth token for the bot.
+In both cases, you can use Azure AD v1 or v2 as an identity provider to obtain an OAuth token for the bot.
 This article covers how to:

 - Create an Azure Bot resource
-- Create the Azure AD identity provider
+- Create the Entra ID identity provider
-- Register the Azure AD identity provider with the bot
+- Register the Entra ID identity provider with the bot
 - Prepare the bot code

 Once you finish this article, you'll have a bot that can respond to a few simple tasks.
 In the Microsoft Graph example, you can send an email, display who you are, and check recent emails.
 You don't need to publish the bot to test the OAuth features; however, the bot will need valid Azure app ID and password.